Lawton Tubes

 200°10.2mm13.6mm17.0mm20.4mm23.8mm27.2mm30.6mm34.0mm40.8mm85.0mm

-All pipework systems must be adequately supported if they are to give trouble-free service, especially over the long life of a copper system.
-Manufacturers’ catalogue illustrate a vast range of clips and brackets to meet specific requirements, a few of which are illustrated in Figure 1.
+All pipework systems must be adequately supported if they are to give trouble-free service, especially over the long life of a copper system, some of which is illustrated in Figure 1.

 Figure 1: Typical clips and brackets

-Selection of the most appropriate pattern of clip or bracket depends on a number of factors which will vary with the type of job and position or situation in which the tube is installed.
-For example, a pipe has to be insulated against heat or frost in accordance with Water regulations.
+For example, the pipe must be insulated against heat or frost in accordance with water regulations.
 In this situation, a simple plastic stand-off clip will not give sufficient clearance for the thickness of insulation required between the tube and the fixing surface.
 Therefore, an alternative type of support must be chosen, such as a ring bracket with a threaded rod and backplate.

-Another factor which can have a very significant effect on the overall cost of an installation is the actual number of tube supports required.
-Because copper tube is a relatively rigid and self-supporting material, it requires comparatively few supports when compared to non-metallic tube.
+Another factor which can affect an installation is the actual number of tube supports required.
+Because copper tube is a relatively rigid and self-supporting material, it requires comparatively fewer supports when compared to non-metallic tube.

-How far apart should the supports for copper pipes and tubes be placed?
+How far apart should the supports for copper straight lengths be placed?

-The recommended intervals are set out in Table 1.
-Studying the table will show that fewer supports are required on vertical runs.
-This is because the vertical tube will not be subjected to possible sagging between supports.
-Excessive sagging will occur on horizontal runs of pipes made from any material if the supports are too far apart.
+You will find the recommended intervals set out in Table 1 (below), which shows that fewer supports are required for vertical runs.
+This is because vertical straight lengths will not be subjected to possible sagging between supports.
+Excessive sagging can occur on horizontal runs of pipes made from any material if the supports are too far apart.

 Diameter of Copper Pipe (mm)Intervals for Vertical Runs (m)Intervals for Horizontal Runs (m)